AdobeDocs/journey-optimizer.es-ES/help/using/building-journeys/general-events.md

 Para configurar un tiempo de espera para un evento, siga estos pasos:

-1. Active la opción **[!UICONTROL Define the event timeout]** en las propiedades de evento.
+1. Activate the **[!UICONTROL Define the event timeout]** option from the event properties.

 1. Especifique la cantidad de tiempo que el recorrido esperará al evento.

-1. Si desea enviar a las personas a una ruta de tiempo de espera cuando no se reciba ningún evento dentro del tiempo de espera especificado, habilite la opción **[!UICONTROL Set a timeout path]**.
-Si esta opción no está activada, el recorrido finalizará para el individuo una vez que se alcance el tiempo de espera.
+1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set a timeout path]** option.
+If this option is not enabled, the journey will end for the individual once the timeout is reached.

    ![](../assets/event-timeout.png)